NOVA Secure File-Sharing

 • AI Metadata Extraction: Automate metadata extraction with AI for optimized IPFS indexing.

-• Dataset Monetization: Add pricing to file upload so file owners can monetize dataset access.
+• Dataset Monetization: Add pricing at file upload so file owners can monetize their datasets.

 Contributing